mawawdeh23/Agentic-AI/README.md

-The projects in this repository are designed to enhance technical skills by building real-world applications using tools like OpenAI Agents SDK, CrewAI, and LangGraph.
+The projects in this repository are designed to enhance technical skills by building real-world applications using AgenticAI tools:
+OpenAI Agents SDK : carrer_converstaion , deep_researcher.
+CrewAI : engineering_team.
+LangGraph : sideKick.